WRF

 Note

 The versions of WRF installed in the software repository are built and supported by the Discoverer HPC team.
+Our primary objective is to provide EM_CORE builds to our valued customers.
+If you require a specific WRF build other than the EM_CORE one (NMM_CORE or DA_CORE for instance), please do not hesitate to contact us.

 To check which WRF versions are currently supported on Discoverer, execute on the login node: